Expository Essay

 Submit online in Canvas in the assignments section.

-Working alone, write a new 700-800 word expository essay in your own words using third-person voice (i.e. do not use "I", "we", or "you") consisting of a central idea supported by your own analysis and examples in which you address one of the topics provided below.
+Activity: Working alone and without generative AI or other "aids", write a new 700-800 word expository essay in your own words using third-person voice (i.e. do not use "I", "we", or "you") consisting of a central idea supported by your own analysis and examples in which you address one of the topics provided below.

 If this is your first college expository essay, then please learn more about expository writing by doing a web search on that key phrase using your favorite web search engine.
 One explanation is given HERE.
 You are encouraged visit the UCD Academic Assistance and Tutoring Centers so you can have your essay reviewed by a writing specialist.